spy-js/spy-js/README.md

 spy-js documentation and samples
 =====

-Full documentation writing is in progress, in short for now:
+This is a short version of documentation, full documentation version is in progress.
+Feel free to ask your questions on stackoverflow (tag spy-js) or in the repository issues.

 Install node.js v0.8 or newer from http://nodejs.org